Get the latest insights

 Since brain farts are part of being human, it’s unlikely you can eliminate them.
 But increasing brain function through learning or games helps build memory skills.

-Brenda Smyth
+Brenda R. Smyth

 Brenda Smyth is supervisor of content creation at SkillPath.
 Drawing from 20-plus years of business and management experience, her writings have appeared on Forbes.com, Entrepreneur.com and Training Industry Magazine.